Flexible Spending Accounts

 Health FSA & Limited Purpose FSA

 Health FSA and Limited Purpose FSAs allow employees to use pre-tax dollars to cover health care costs for medical, dental, vision, hearing and other out-of-pocket expenses not paid by insurance.
-For 2022, the annual contribution limit for the Health and Limited Purpose FSAs will remain at $2,750.
+For 2023, the annual contribution limit for the Health and Limited Purpose FSAs will be increasing to $2,850.

 Dependent Care FSA